Antibiotic recovery bundle

 What are the best probiotics to take with antibiotics?

-When should I take probiotics when taking antibiotics
+When should I take probiotics when taking antibiotics?

 Can I take antibiotics and probiotics together?

-Speak to our nutritionist
+Ask our nutritionist

 I have been a complementary therapist for 30 years trained in holistic, multi-disciplinary approaches of health and wellbeing for all ages.
 From the start, nutrition and working with nature has been my foundation and 13 years ago I discovered the wonderful world of our microbiome and beneficial microbes which brings it all together and connects us to everything and which I am passionate about.